(There’s actual advertising after this, but I wanted to start with my favorite artistic accomplishment to date)

 Cap’n Crunch.

-I gave the class a handful of options for strategy, from selling to kids, parents with kids, or adults who think cereal is for kids.
+I gave the class a handful of options for strategy, from selling to parents with kids, adults who think cereal is for kids, and adults who like to let out their inner child.
 This group chose the latter.
 They came back with the nugget of a Cruncheasy, and I directed them from there toward an area I think more junk food brands should be trying to capitalize on.

 One of the bigger impacts I made in this campaign was when they said they were considering new lines besides “Puff.
 Crunch.
 Pass.”
 I told them that under no circumstances were they to do that, then turned it into a teaching moment.
 I asked the class “Why is this such an effective line?”